 Yes.
 The project must have strong country ownership and, in the case of multi-national projects, strong ownership of participating countries, and ownership from project sponsors at the country and regional levels.
-Evidence of such commitment should be a no-objection letter from the relevant ministry of the host government(s).
-Additionally, evidence of partnerships with other implementation partners, such as memorandums of understanding that demonstrate broad commitment to the project, should be included in Annex 5 of your Project Concept Note.
+Evidence of such commitment could include a no-objection letter, agreement, or memorandum of understanding from governmental, intergovernmental, or regional economic communities (RECs) and strategies and plans to access other sources of international climate finance.